 Cloyna State School is located in the DDSW region, 22km from Murgon and services the Cloyna district.
-The location of the school means access to external resources is often difficult and expensive.
-Services are limited and many families have to travel to Murgon, to participate in social, cultural and recreational activities.
+The location of the school means access to external resources is often difficult and expensive. services are limited and many families have to travel to Murgon, to participate in social, cultural and recreational activities.
 The student demographic at Cloyna State School remains varied with students from long standing local farming families with invested history at the school, as well as students whose families have moved to the area for various lifestyle choices.
 The four main primary industries are pork, dairy, beef and grain.
 The student body at Cloyna State is co-educational and consists of students whose interests and ability levels vary considerably, but they are generally industrious and cooperative students who are eager to learn.
 The students are very independent workers, who take responsibility for their learning and behaviour.
 The greater proportions of students attend school on a regular basis, with no level of truancy.
-Cloyna State school had no indigenous or ESL students.
+Cloyna State School has small enrolment of indigenous students and no ESL students.